mfundormakoto/mfundormakoto/README.md

 - 👋 Hi, I’m @mfundormakoto
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning data science
+- 🌱 I’m interested in coding
 - 💞️ I’m looking to collaborate on GitHub
 <!---
 mfundormakoto/mfundormakoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.